alexandre-normand/wallace/README.md

 # Wallace

-# Combine it with other tools for nicer output
+# For maximum control, combine it with other tools for nicer output

 ## To get markdown output:
 `Csv` is readable but `markdown` is better.
 Use [mdt](https://github.com/monochromegane/mdt)